nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_

 ### Viewing help
+Command: `help`

+1. Test case: `help`</br>Expected: Help window with the User Guide URL is displayed.
+Status message remained unchanged.

 ### Clearing all the data
+Command: `clear`

+1. Test case: `clear`</br>Expected: All the applicants and interviews will be cleared.
+Success message is displayed.

 ### Exiting the program

-### Saving the data
-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-2. _{ more test cases …​ }_
+Command: `exit`

+1. Test case: `exit`</br>Expected: Exits InterviewHub and all data is saved automatically.

 ### Adding an applicant
+Command: `add-a`

 ### Deleting an applicant
+Command: `delete-a`

 1. Deleting an applicant while all applicants are being shown

-    1. Prerequisites: List all applicants using the `list` command.
+    1. Prerequisites: List all applicants using the `list-a` command.
 Multiple applicants in the list.

-    2. Test case: `delete 1`<br>
+    2. Test case: `delete-a 1`
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-    3. Test case: `delete 0`<br>
+    3. Test case: `delete-a 0`
        Expected: No applicant is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.

-2. _{ more test cases …​ }_

 ### Editing an applicant
+Command: `edit-a`

 ### Finding applicants from the list
+Command: `find-a`

 ### Listing all applicants
+Command: `list-a`

+1. Listing all the applicants
+   1. Test case: `list-a`</br>Expected: Shows all the applicants in the applicant list.
+Success message is displayed.

 ### Adding an interview
+Command: `add-i`

 ### Deleting an interview
+Command: `delete-i`

 ### Editing an interview
+Command: `edit-i`

 ### Finding interviews from the list
+Command: `find-i`

+1. Finding interviews by job role
+   1. Prerequisite: The interview with the indicated job role has matching keyword
+   2. Test case: `find-i software`</br>Expected: All interviews with at least one `software`(case-insensitive) as keyword in the job role are shown in the interview list.
+The amount of interview listed is shown on the status box.
+   3. Test case: `find-i` </br>Expected: The interview list remained unchanged.
+Error message is displayed.

 ### Listing all interviews
+Command: `list-i`

+1. Listing all the interviews
+   1. Test case: `list-i`</br>Expected: Shows all the interviews in the interview list.
+Success message is displayed.

 ### Listing all free timing for the given day
 Command: `list-freetime`</br>
-More information on usage: list-freetime command

 1. Listing the free time for a day using `DD/MM/YYYY` or `DD-MM-YYYY` format
    1. Prerequisites: The date string must be in the DD/MM/YYYY or DD-MM-YYYY format, and there should not be any interviews scheduled for the given date